 Optional Disclosures & Addendums (Recommended)

-The following lease agreement disclosures and addendums are not required by Louisiana law in residential lease agreements, but either help reduce future conflicts with tenants or reduce legal liability for landlords.
+The below lease agreement disclosures and addendums are not required by Louisiana law.
+These disclosures can be helpful to include to help reduce future conflicts with tenants or reduce legal liability for landlords.